hire-us/hire-us/README.md

 ### Notable on frontend

-[tipsi-stripe](https://github.com/ex-tipsi/hire-us) We always were sure that good RN project should support both mobile platforms at the same time.
+[tipsi-stripe](https://github.com/ex-tipsi/hire-us) We always were sure that good React Native project should support both mobile platforms at the same time.
 We always were sure that payment processing library should be well-tested.
 There was no such project to fulfill our requirements with Stripe + RN.
 We've made it.
 Tip: braintree has no such library right now so you can create it and earn fame.

 [Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter